Diogo Dalot

-José Diogo Dalot Teixeira (/pt-PT/; born 18 March 1999) is a Portuguese professional footballer who plays as a right-back or left-back for club Manchester United and the Portugal national team.
+José Diogo Dalot Teixeira (/pt-PT/; born 18 March 1999) is a Portuguese professional footballer who plays as a full-back or a wing-back for club Manchester United and the Portugal national team.

 Dalot is a product of the Porto youth system and made his professional debut for the club's B team in January 2017.
 He made his first-team debut in a Taça de Portugal game in October 2017.
-After making eight appearances for Porto, he joined Manchester United in June 2018 for a reported fee of €22 million (£19 million).
+After making eight appearances for Porto, he joined Manchester United in June 2018, for a reported fee of €22 million (£19 million).
 From October 2020 to June 2021, Dalot was loaned to Italian Serie A club Milan.

 Dalot was a youth international and represented Portugal from under-15 to under-21 level.
 He was a member of the under-17 squad that won the 2016 UEFA European Under-17 Championship.
 He made his senior international debut for Portugal at UEFA Euro 2020.